-SHRI MURLIDHAR CHANDRAKANT BHANDARE: AH right, Planning for Welfare.
+SHRI MURLIDHAR CHANDRA-KANT BHANDARE: All right, Planning for Welfare.
 That is even a better suggestion.
-But, unless you bring in this Family Planning.
-I don't think that we will be giving the emphasis which is really necessary in this case.
+But, unless you bring this Family Planning, I don't that we will be giving the emphasis which is really necessary in this case.
 I find that hardly Rs.
-155 crores are provided for In your budget for this Family Planning.
-1 would humbly submit that this is a case where we should go all out.
+155 crores are provided for in your budget for this Family Planning.
+I would humbly submit that this is a case where we should go all out.
 Only the day before yesterday, on Sunday, I was attending a seminar in the Constitution Club where ladies after ladies came and said that the time has come when there should be compulsory sterilisation.
-And I request this House, forgetting all the pre-

-[Shri Murlidhar Chandrakant Bhandare] judices, keeping away all other considerations and only keeping the national interest at heart, to find out whether a time has come or not to seriously consider that after there have been two children over the age of Ave or seven there should not be compulsory sterilisation.
-I think we should not be afraid of these things because^ everybody believes that a small family is a beautiful family, everybody believes that the protection, the care, the affection which one gets in a small family is much better than in a large family.
+And I request this House, forgetting all the prejudices, keeping away all other considerations and only keeping the national interest at heart, to find out whether a time has come or not to seriously consider that after there have been two children over the age of five or seven there should not be compulsory sterilisation.
+I think we should not be airaid of these things because everybody believes that a small family is a beautiful family, everybody believes that the protection, the care, the affection which one gets in a small family is much better than in a large family.
 I remember a family.
-One of the leading lawyers of Bombay had 11 children-nine daughters and two sons.
+One of the leading lawyers of Bombay had 11 chi.dren-nine daughters and two sons.